audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/file-button-tutorial.md

 Note that the file browser is created by the underlying operating system, so there are subtle differences across platforms.
 The "exists" flag is only relevant for file browsers that allow you to type the file name.
 For a purely graphical browser it is not possible to select a file that does not exist.

 Note also that the "exists" flag only affects the file browser - it does not prevent the user typing a non-existent file name in the file path text field.
-If the plug-in _requires_ the file to exist, then the plug-in code should run a test to ensure that it does.
+If the plugin _requires_ the file to exist, then the plugin code should run a test to ensure that it does.
 A simple test for the existence of a file, is to try and open it, for example:

 ```lisp
 (defun test ()